ShuoLiuSS/GCT_A100/README.md

 Comparing with the original code, here are the main changes I made:
 1. Make it compatible to train on more advanced GPUs like Nvidia A100:

-    -Updated PyTorch to 1.8.0 with CUDA 11.1 support for A100
+    - Updated PyTorch to 1.8.0 with CUDA 11.1 support for A100

-    -Added moses package explicitly
+    - Added moses package explicitly

-    -Simplified base dependencies using conda-forge channel
+    - Simplified base dependencies using conda-forge channel

-    -Kept torchtext at 0.6.0 for code compatibility
+    - Kept torchtext at 0.6.0 for code compatibility

-    -Made some version requirements more flexible with >= where appropriate
+    - Made some version requirements more flexible with >= where appropriate

-    -Removed Windows-specific dependencies
+    - Removed Windows-specific dependencies

 2. Modified promptNextAction function: